Oops! Something went wrong while submitting the form. Please reload the page and try again or email us at email@example.com

 Moreover, notarization typically comes at a price.
 It may not be a high price, but remember that plaintiffs who need financing are often in dire straits.
 They’re already struggling to pay medical bills, rent, and other expenses.
 In many cases they simply do not have the dollars to spare.

 For our own part, Mighty currently recommends that its partners require notarization for investments over $5,000.
 But we are constantly scrutinizing and revising our processes in concert with the plaintiff financing industry at large.
-Our mission is to make plaintiff financing more accessible to the people who need it most, and we welcome all feedback from plaintiffs, attorneys, and investors alike.

 Photo credit: Jeremy Bloom